THE GRAND OVERVIEW

 Psalm 16

-The property includes the historic Glebehouse, chapel, church cemetery, fields, woods, headmaster’s house, and nine historic outbuildings including the charming restored Carriage House, where The Glebe School is held.
+The property includes the historic Glebehouse, chapel, church cemetery, Headmaster’s house, fields, woods, and eight historic outbuildings including the charming restored Carriage House, where The Glebe School is held.

 Cultivation of the cardinal virtues and Christian formation of students in the Anglican tradition is central to The Glebe School education.
-We are raising men and women rooted in the orthodox teachings of the church, through Scripture and tradition, who see the truth, beauty, and goodness of Christ in everything they study.
+We are raising men and women rooted in the orthodox teachings of the church who see the truth, beauty, and goodness of Christ in everything they study.

 “And He is before all things, and in Him all things consist.”
 Colossians 1:17